guimilan/Semantic-Image-Segmentation/README.md

 __main__: runs the training loop

 ### 5.2./custom_fcn_alexnet.py

-__class CustomFcnALexnet__: class containing the definition of this work's customized FCN-Alexnet
+__class CustomFCNALexnet__: class containing the definition of this work's customized FCN-Alexnet

 __init__: builds the model